Fortinetics Book a call →

 FAQ

-Q: What does the November 10, 2026 deadline actually mean for my timeline?
-Beginning on that date, new DoD contracts with CUI clauses include a requirement that the subcontractor hold a current CMMC Level 2 certificate at contract award.
-Flow-down from primes applies.
-If your target contract is on or after that date, your certificate needs to be in hand on the day of award — which means starting the engagement at least nine months earlier, plus buffer.
+Q: What did the November 10, 2026 deadline mean for my timeline, and does it still apply?
+It no longer applies as written.
+Phase 2 was suspended on July 13, 2026 pending a reform review, so there is currently no date on which a CMMC Level 2 certificate becomes a condition of award.
+Under the original schedule, new DoD contracts with CUI clauses from that date forward would have required the subcontractor to hold a current Level 2 certificate at award, with flow-down from primes.
+Primes may still impose certification contractually ahead of any reinstated deadline, so if your target contract is with a prime that already requires it, your certificate needs to be in hand on the day of award.
+That means starting the engagement at least nine months earlier, plus buffer.

 Q: How does the CMMC Level 2 timeline interact with a FedRAMP or SOC 2 program we’re also running?
 Most controls overlap.
 A well-designed multi-framework program shares evidence pipeline, policies, and control implementations between frameworks.
 The incremental time for adding CMMC onto an existing SOC 2 program is typically 2–3 months rather than a full 6–9 months.
 See our CMMC practice and SOC 2 practice for how we run these in combination.